End-to-end Recurrent Denoising Autoencoder Embeddings for Speaker Identification: Related Work

-In the last decade, it has been found that automatically learnt feature representations or DNN-based embeddings are –given the availability of enough training data– usually more efficient than hand-crafted or manually designed features, allowing to develop better and faster predictive models \cite{rep_learning}.
+In speech related applications, several flavours of hand-crafted or manually extracted features have been widely employed in literature, \citet{HC_feats,HC_feats_2, GFCC_feats}.
+However, these techniques are labour-intensive and time-consuming, and their generalization abilities and robustness against variability are limited.
+Thus in the last decade, it has been found that automatically learnt feature representations or DNN-based embeddings are --given the availability of enough training data-- usually more efficient than hand-crafted or manually designed features, allowing to develop better and faster predictive models \citet{rep_learning, cyclic_dda}.
 Most importantly, automatically learnt feature representations are in most cases more flexible and powerful.
-Representation learning consists on yielding abstract and useful features usually from the signal waveform directly or from relatively sophisticated low-dimensional representations, by using autoencoders and other deep learning architectures often generalizing better to unseen data \cite{embeddings1, voiceIDloss}.
+Representation learning consists on yielding abstract and useful features usually from the signal waveform directly or from relatively sophisticated low-dimensional representations, by using autoencoders and other deep learning architectures often generalizing better to unseen data \citet{embeddings1, voiceIDloss}.

-Due to the sequential nature of speech signals, their temporal context is of great relevance for classification and prediction tasks \cite{schuller_overview}.
-Besides, the sequential character of its frequency contents carries very relevant information of speech \cite{recurrent_freq2}.
-Recurrent Neural Networks are powerful tools to model sequential data \cite{rnn_speech}, having become the state of the art due to their improved performance and generalization capabilities.
+Due to the sequential nature of speech signals, their temporal context is of great relevance for classification and prediction tasks \citet{schuller_overview}.
+Besides, the sequential character of its frequency contents carries very relevant information of speech \citet{recurrent_freq2}.
+Recurrent Neural Networks are powerful tools to model sequential data \citet{rnn_speech}, having become the state of the art due to their improved performance and generalization capabilities.
 However, the availability of larger databases is, again, of paramount importance for training such networks.
 Unfortunately, this is not the case of real stressing situations in particular, such as the ones we are facing.

-Recently, performing data augmentation with additive and convolutional noise with neural network embeddings (a.k.a. x-vectors) rise as one of the best approaches in SR. All neural embeddings which include some form of global temporal pooling and are trained to identify the speakers in a set of training recordings are unified under the term x-vectors according to \cite{Snyder2017,Snyder2018b}.
-Variants of x-vector systems are characterized by different encoder architectures; pooling methods and training objectives \cite{sota_nist18} and in this sense all of the embeddings tested in this paper could be consider such.
+Recently, performing data augmentation with additive and convolutional noise with neural network embeddings (a.k.a. x-vectors) rise as one of the best approaches in SR. In a wide sense, all of the neural embeddings which include some form of global temporal pooling and are trained to identify the speakers in a set of training recordings are unified under the term x-vectors according to \citet{Snyder2017,Snyder2018b}.
+Variants of x-vector systems are characterized by different encoder architectures; pooling methods and training objectives \citet{sota_nist18} and in this sense all of the embeddings tested in this paper could be consider such.